andrewstarritt/mangle/README.md

 # mangle

 mangle mangles a file or standard input to a file or standard output.

-Note mangle is not cyrptographically secure - that's not its purpose. mangle is the binary equivilent of ROT13 - it does just enough to fool those pesky e-mail filters.
+Note: mangle *is not* cyrptographically secure - that's not its purpose. mangle is the binary equivilent of ROT13 - it does just enough to fool those pesky e-mail filters.